rootdrew27/my-django-template/README.md

 Notes:
 - A Production branch can be created and maintained at any time during development
-- Push Production Branch to Private Repo
+- Push the Production branch to a Private Repo
+- Add ENV_VARS.json to your .gitignore file